google/styleguide/pyguide.md

 <a id="names-to-avoid"></a>
 #### 3.16.1 Names to Avoid

+-   single character names, except for specifically allowed cases:

+    -   counters or iterators (e.g. `i`, `j`, `k`, `v`, et al)
--   single character names except for counters or iterators.
-You may use "e" as an exception identifier in try/except statements.
+    -   `e` as an exception identifier in `try/except` statements.
+    -   `f` as a file handle in `with` statements

+    Please be mindful not to abuse single-character naming.
+Generally speaking, descriptiveness should be proportional to the name's scope of visibility.
+    For example, `i` might be a fine name for 5-line code block but within multiple nested scopes, it is likely too vague.

 -   dashes (`-`) in any package/module name

 -   `__double_leading_and_trailing_underscore__` names (reserved by Python)

-<a id="s3.16.2-naming-conventions"></a>
-<a id="3162-naming-convention"></a>

-<a id="naming-conventions"></a>
-#### 3.16.2 Naming Conventions

--   "Internal" means internal to a module, or protected or private within a class.

--   Prepending a single underscore (`_`) has some support for protecting module variables and functions (not included with `from module import *`).
-While prepending a double underscore (`__` aka "dunder") to an instance variable or method effectively makes the variable or method private to its class (using name mangling) we discourage its use as it impacts readability and testability and isn't *really* private.

--   Place related classes and top-level functions together in a module.
+-   module.
     Unlike Java, there is no need to limit yourself to one class per module.

 -   Use CapWords for class names, but lower\_with\_under.py for module names.